annefou/jupyter_dashboards/setup.md

 Windows: start anaconda-navigator from the menu
 Mac:

+On Windows: change the default browser from Explorer to Chrome or Firefox.
+In Chrome, Chrome Browser > Settings (Scroll all the way to the bottom) > Change Default browser to Chrome > New window would pop up.
+Change the default browser there!

 Select Environments, Create in order to Create a new environment with workhop-dashboard, Select Packages Python 3.6, click ok.

 Select the new environment, Select Not installed, Search jupyter_dashboards, Select all possible jupyter_dashboards (jupyter_dashboards_bundlers, jupyter_dashboards), Apply.